jkwchui/chem-jon-hk/docs/chem/README.md

 [INSERT number question]

 This is what I wish I had when I learnt chemistry.
-In the 90's I made these same repelling <Chem formula="e^{-}" inline /> in Flash; the attempt quickly crumbled under its own weight.
+In the 90's I made these same repelling e^-^ in Flash; the attempt quickly crumbled under its own weight.
 I have a better workflow now.

 [INSERT WARDLEY MAP OF NICHE: vert: Visibility, hor: evolution]